- 1st Five

 Notice of VNS of Iowa Privacy Practices for Protected Health Information

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-Click here to read the Notice of Privacy Practices.
+View the Notice of Privacy Practices here.

 With Risa's help, both parents have learned to manage their addictions and are taking steps to further their success.
 Their family has been reunited, and they're very grateful to have support from the Family Safety, Risk and Permanency Services Program to get themselves back on track as sober, responsible parents.